Dodge Viper (SR I): Engineering and design

 The Viper lacks modern driver aids such as traction control and anti-lock brakes.
 The car also has no exterior-mounted door handles or key locks, and instead, entry is done by unzipping a vinyl window to reach the interior door release handle (when the canvas/hard top is in place).
 No air conditioning was installed on the car (the option for A/C was added in later 1994 models).
 There were also no airbags for weight reduction.
 The roof was made from canvas, and the windows were made from vinyl and used zippers to open and close.
-Despite these lack of features, the car still had some features in order for it to be tolerable as a daily driving car, such as manually-adjustable seats with lumbar support, an AM/FM stereo player, a clock, and carpeting.
+Despite these lack of features, the car still had some features in order for it to be tolerable as a daily driving car, such as manually-adjustable seats with lumbar support, an AM/FM cassette stereo player, a clock, and carpeting.

 Later models of the Viper allowed the option for a lightweight fiberglass hard top to replace the standard canvas soft top.

 Lamborghini, who was owned by Chrysler Corporation at the time, assisted with the design of the aluminum-alloy V10 engine for the car, with the design based on Chrysler's LA engine.
 Dick Winkles, the chief power engineer, was a major contributor on the engine project, and had spent time in Italy for the purpose of the engine's development.